Brand Yourself for Success

 How about Apple, Dell, HP or Lenovo?
 Each of these is a powerful brand and has distinct attributes.
 These are all product or company brands.

 So how do brands apply to people?
 Think about these decisions:

-“I need to hire an outstanding project manager who knows how to deliver on time and on budget.”
+“I need to hire an outstanding project manager.”

-“I need to hire a product manager who is innovative with consumer products.”
+“I need to hire an innovative consumer products manager.”

 “I need a good mechanic to fix my car.”